 Executive Orders 523, 526 and 565.
 Executive Order 523 (Establishing the Massachusetts Small Business Purchasing Program.).
 Executive Order 526 (Order Regarding Non-Discrimination, Diversity, Equal Opportunity and Affirmative Action which supersedes Executive Order 478).
 Executive Order 565 (Reaffirming and Expanding the Massachusetts Supplier Diversity Program).
 All programs, activities, and services provided, performed, licensed, chartered, funded, regulated, or contracted for by the state shall be conducted without unlawful discrimination based on race, color, age, gender, ethnicity, sexual orientation, gender identity or expression, religion, creed, ancestry, national origin, disability, veteran's status (including Vietnam-era veterans), or background.
 The Contractor and any subcontractors may not engage in discriminatory employment practices.
 The Contractor certifies compliance with applicable federal and state laws, rules, and regulations governing fair labor and employment practices.
 The Contractor also commits to purchase supplies and services from certified minority, women, veteran, service-disabled veteran, LGBT or disability-owned businesses, small businesses, or businesses owned by socially or economically disadvantaged persons; and Contractor commits to comply with any Applicable Department contractual requirements pertaining to the employment of persons with disabilities pursuant to M.G.L. c.
 7 § 61(s).
-These provisions shall be regarded as a material breach of the contract that may subject the contractor to appropriate sanctions.
+These provisions shall be enforced through the contracting Department, OSD, and/or the Massachusetts Commission Against Discrimination.
+Any breach shall be regarded as a material breach of the contract that may subject the contractor to appropriate sanctions.